-• The Australian Bureau of Statistics ranks Statistical Areas Level 1 and 2 and Local Government Areas according to an index of relative socio-economic advantage and disadvantage based on income, education, employment, occupation, housing and other information from the five-yearly census (ABS 2011a).
-In 2006 and 2011, the Kangaroo Island Local Government Area was in the lowest 50 per cent (i.e. relatively disadvantaged) in South Australia and Australia for the index of relative social disadvantage and advantage (ABS 2011a).
+The Australian Bureau of Statistics ranks Statistical Areas Level 1 and 2 and Local Government Areas according to an index of relative socio-economic advantage and disadvantage based on income, education, employment, occupation, housing and other information from the five-yearly census (ABS 2011a).
+In 2011, the Mount Gambier and Wattle Range Local Government Areas were in the lowest 20 and 30 per cent, respectively in South Australia for the index of relative social disadvantage and advantage (i.e. relatively disadvantaged) while the Grant Local Government Area was in the highest 30 per cent (i.e. relatively advantaged) (ABS 2011a).
 While household income is taken into account in calculating this index, it may also be worth reporting personal, family and household income separately.